Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 There are a [variety of other applications of AI](https://en.wikipedia.org/wiki/Applications_of_artificial_intelligence#Finance), but I think this helps me get my point across.
 With AI/ML so far we have been able to create applications that can either suggest outputs to users which are low risk, or use these outputs to themselves perform high risk actions.
 So revisiting our buckets:

-- Suggestive: augment human ability by processing a ton of information, outputting a result to a person, and letting this person make a decision and take action.
+- **Suggestive**: augment human ability by processing a ton of information, outputting a result to a person, and letting this person make a decision and take action.

-- Authoritative: bypass human input by processing information, outputting a result, and making decision/take action based on this result.
+- **Authoritative**: bypass human input by processing information, outputting a result, and making decision/take action based on this result.

 So what's new here, where does GenAI fall?
 --------------------